MobileTeleSystems/syncmaster/docs/design/permissions.rst

 * ``GUEST``
   Read-only access to objects within a group.
 * ``DEVELOPER``
-  Read-write (manage) connections and transfer, read-only for other objects.
+  Read-write (manage) connections, transfers and runs.
+Read-only for queues.
 * ``MAINTAINER`` (DevOps):
-  Manage connections, transfers and queues.
+  Manage connections, transfers, runs and queues.
 * ``OWNER`` (Product Owner)
-  Manage connections, transfers, queues and user-group membership.
-Group can have only one maintainer.
+  Manage connections, transfers, runs, queues and user-group membership.
+Group can have only one owner.
 * ``SUPERUSER`` (Admin)
   Meta role assigned to specific users, NOT within group.
 All permissions, including ability to create/delete groups.
   Superusers are created by :ref:`manage-superusers-cli`.